mvcdigital/blisscakeart/src/content/_index.md

 testimonials:
   - text: '"Our cake was absolutely beautiful and was everything we wanted, and tasted incredible as always.
 Thank you so much for making our day as special as we hoped!"
-S & P '
+J & S '
   - text: '"Your artwork is incredible and being combined in cake - just mesmerising.
 The cake was all everyone could talk about!!
 Absolutely incredible thank you!"
 A & T'